pest-parser/book/src/grammars/built-ins.md

 ### Script properties

-The [Unicode script property](https://unicode.org/standard/supported.html) has included in built-in rules, for matches characters for particular languages.
+The [Unicode script property](https://unicode.org/standard/supported.html) has included built-in rules for matching characters in particular languages.

 **For example:**

-- `HAN` for matches characters in Chinese language
+- `HAN` for matching characters in Chinese languages
-- `KATAKANA`, `HIRAGANA` for Japanese language
+- `KATAKANA`, `HIRAGANA` for the Japanese language
-- `Hangul` for Korean language
+- `HANGUL` for the Korean language

 **All available rules:**